What is abortion?

 The material the doctor puts in the cervix absorbs water and swells up to open your cervix.
 Sometimes this works in a few hours, but it may take a day or two.

-To do the abortion, the doctor will:
+For a surgical abortion, the doctor will:

 Give you medicine by vein to make you sleepy so you don’t feel the surgery